VKiNGpl/InvApp/README.md

-# Model a SQL Database
+# Model a SQL Database - tutorial by https://coding.garden/

 Entity - the description of some thing in you database
     * Record - is a singe instance of an Entity